backspaces/agentscript/tutorials/03-HelloServer.md

 At this point [http://localhost:8000/](http://localhost:8000/) in your browser uses our Python HTTP server.

+And for a Zero Install solution for Windows, IIS [(Internet Information Services)](https://teckangaroo.com/enable-iis-windows-10/) may already be available for you.

 ### Create a Models Folder

 Lets finally run the HelloModel.js with hello.html using the new server.